 To enhance its CSR management in the supply chain, in 2016 Sony established the Sony Supply Chain Code of Conduct.
-This code adopts the EICC Code of Conduct to govern manufacturing processes at both Sony's own electronics manufacturing sites and those of its suppliers.
+This code adopts the RBA Code of Conduct to govern manufacturing processes at both Sony's own electronics manufacturing sites and those of its suppliers.

 As part of the requirements under this Code of Conduct, Sony asks that its suppliers comply with items required in its Green Partner Environmental Quality Approval Program and the Sony Group Policy for Responsible Supply Chain of Minerals.